AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 - Determine the most relevant and useful attributes for your products, such as title, category, brand, price range, color, and size and set them as [dynamic facets](facets-type.md).
 - Set and sort product attributes that are consistent across your catalog and highly relevant for your products to improve relevancy and filtering capabilities for your users.
 - Ensure that facet labels are easy to understand and consistently named across the site.
 For example, use "Price Range" instead of "Cost".
 - Avoid overwhelming users by limiting the number of facets to the most important ones.
-Too many options can cause decision fatigue. [!DNL Live Search] is by default limited to a maximum of 100 attributes configured as facets and 30 buckets returned within each facet.
+Too many options can cause decision fatigue.
+By default, [!DNL Live Search] is limited to a maximum of 100 attributes configured as facets and 30 buckets returned within each facet.
 Learn more about [facet limitations](boundaries-limits.md#facets).
 - Allow users to select multiple filter criteria simultaneously to refine results.
-For example, letting users select both "Red" and "Blue" colors. - Display the number of available products next to each facet option to give users an idea of the search results they can expect.
+For example, letting users select both "Red" and "Blue" colors.
+- Display the number of available products next to each facet option to give users an idea of the search results they can expect.
 - Implement collapsible facet sections to keep the interface clean and manageable, especially on mobile devices.
 - Allow users to easily reset individual facets or all selected filters to start a new search.